open-xchange/appsuite-middleware/documentation/miscellaneous/data_export.md

 The data export feature allows users to submit a data export of his/her personal data packed into one or more ZIP archives.
 The actual export is a background task that completes at any time in future.
 Once ready, the user is notified via E-Mail that he/she is now able to download the packages.

+As mentioned before, a data export is designed as a background task.
+When triggered by the user, it collects user-related data, which can be a lengthy as well as an I/O- and compute-intensive operation.
+For this reason, the data export feature provides several options to distribute and schedule this operation as best as possible.
+The most important options for this, which are also mentioned and presented below:

+* Only certain nodes handle the processing of triggered data exports via `com.openexchange.gdpr.dataexport.active`.
+These could be special nodes in a cluster not serving regular calls.
+* Processing of data exports takes place only at certain times via `com.openexchange.gdpr.dataexport.schedule`
+* The number of data exports processed in parallel is controlled by `com.openexchange.gdpr.dataexport.numberOfConcurrentTasks`

 Since the artefacts and result files are typically quite big files, the configuration for the data export feature requires to specify a dedicated file storage, which is used to manage those big files.
 Thus common file storage associated with a context or user is not burdened and quota is unaffected as well.

 Furthermore, scheduling of data export tasks within an Open-Xchange installation is a global task.
 Therefore, the common payload databases are not suitable to store data export information since determination execution of the next adequate data export task requires to look-up every payload database on every registered database host.
 Therefore, the data export feature requires setup of the global database to have a central database for fast and easy look-up.